pulumi/docs/content/webinars/azure-infrastructure-as-code-workshop-2020-07-08/index.md

     # A bullet point list containing what the user will learn during the webinar.
     learn:
         - Infrastructure as Code fundamentals.
-        - Multi cloud architectures for moder applications.
+        - Multi cloud architectures for modern applications.
         - Kubernetes best practices for production environments.

 # The right hand side form section.